sbn-psi/sbn-pds/README.md

 ```

 The three pieces that you need to add to a standard relative link are the following:
-- `class="referral-link`: This exact class should be applied to any link to indicate that it is a smart breadcrumb link
+- `class="referral-link"`: This exact class should be applied to any link to indicate that it is a smart breadcrumb link
 - `data-page`: Set the value of this attribute to the name of the page that it is on (the referrer)
 - `data-type`: Set the value of this attribute to one of the following exactly: `Data Type`, `Target Type`, or `Missions`, depending on the context of the page that the link is on (the referrer)